overline-mining/olminer/README.md

 [![Gitter](https://img.shields.io/gitter/room/nwjs/nw.js.svg)][Gitter]
 [![Releases](https://img.shields.io/github/downloads/ethereum-mining/ethminer/total.svg)][Releases]

-> Ethereum miner with OpenCL, CUDA and stratum support
+> Overline miner with CUDA (eventually OpenCL) and stratum support

-**Ethminer** is an Ethash GPU mining worker: with ethminer you can mine every coin which relies on an Ethash Proof of Work thus including Ethereum, Ethereum Classic, Metaverse, Musicoin, Ellaism, Pirl, Expanse and others.
-This is the actively maintained version of ethminer.
-It originates from [cpp-ethereum] project (where GPU mining has been discontinued) and builds on the improvements made in [Genoil's fork].
+**Olminer** is an olhash CPU and GPU mining worker: with olminer you can mine overline proof of distance compliant blockchain, so for now, only Overline.
+This is the actively maintained version of olminer.
+It originates from the [ethminer] project and adapts its framework to Overline's unique proof of work system.
 See [FAQ](#faq) for more details.

 ## Features

-* OpenCL mining
+* CPU Mining
-* Nvidia CUDA mining
+* Nvidia CUDA mining in development
+* OpenCL mining (not yet there)
 * realistic benchmarking against arbitrary epoch/DAG/blocknumber
-* on-GPU DAG generation (no more DAG files on disk)
 * stratum mining without proxy
 * OpenCL devices picking
 * farm failover (getwork + stratum)